General

 Author

 When asylum seekers are detained, they are detained in immigration removal centres (IRC), usually under the same legal regime and in the same premises as other people subject to immigration detention.
-70% of immigration detainees in 2022 were asylum seekers.
-The centres consist of 8 IRC and 2 short-term holding facilities (STHF).
+The centres consist of 7 IRC and 3 short-term holding facilities (STHF).
 The published statistics now include immigration detainees held in prisons; there were 3,311 immigration detainees held in prison at some point during 2022, but it is not known how many of these claimed asylum either prior to being detained or whilst in detention.

-Asylum seekers may also be detained after their claim has been refused, in preparation for removal.
-Most of the content of this section therefore refers to asylum seekers who are detained in preparation for removal, after final refusal of their claim.
+Former asylum seekers may also be detained after their claim has been refused, in preparation for removal.
+Most of the content of this chapter therefore refers to former asylum seekers who are detained in preparation for removal, after final refusal of their claim.

-The number of people who had sought asylum at some time and have been detained (“asylum detainees”) in recent years is as shown in the table below.
+The number of people who had sought asylum at some point during their time in the UK and have been detained in recent years is as shown in the table below.
 Many detainees were released during the period of the Covid-19 restrictions on travel, as the law allows for detention when removal will be possible in a specific time period.

 Detentions throughout the year Detained at the end of the year